mechtron/mechtron.github.io/consulting.md

 # 💬 Let's talk

-Interested in my consulting services?
-Let's discuss your project [coreygale[at]gmail.com](mailto:coreygale@gmail.com)
+Interested in my services?
+Drop me a line at `coreygale[at]gmail.com`.